School admissions

 How do I complain?

-If you are refused the school place you asked for and you want to pursue the matter, the first thing you need to do is to make an appeal to an independent appeal panel.
+If you are refused the school place you asked for and you want to pursue the matter, the first thing you need to do is to make an appeal.
 The admissions authority should tell you how to do this.

-If your appeal to the appeal panel is not successful and you think that the admissions authority or appeal panel has acted incorrectly then you can complain to the Ombudsman.
+If your appeal is not successful and you think that the admissions authority or appeal panel has acted incorrectly then you can complain to the Ombudsman.

 Usually, you should complain to us within 12 months of when you first knew about the problem.
 If you leave it any later, we may not be able to help.